 Because then you can increase the low average gross and net profit margins on job types with small price rises, so you aren’t making a loss on any job types.

-And you then need to focus on increase conversion rates on high gross margin jobs and increasing leads just for these types of jobs too.
+And you then need to focus on increasing conversion rates on high gross margin jobs and increasing leads just for these types of jobs too.